What is the purpose of the Reusable Checkout Bag Ordinance?

 What if I can’t afford to purchase a reusable bag?
-Stores are asked to provide customers participating in Food program for Women, Infants, and Children (WIC) and customers participating in the Supplemental Food (SNAP) program with a recycled paper bag at no cost at the point of sale.
+Consumers participating in Food program for Women, Infants, and Children (WIC) and customers participating in the Supplemental Food (SNAP) program and recognized 501 (c)(3) organizations if they have forgotten their reusable bags are exempt from retail compensation charge at the point of sale.

-Why is there a 25-cent compensation on paper checkout bags?
+Why is there a compensation on paper checkout bags?
 Is it a tax?
-The 25-cent retail compensation on paper checkout bags is intended to encourage customers to bring reusable bags and reduce their dependence on single-use bags of all types, both paper and plastic.
+The retail compensation on paper checkout bags is intended to encourage customers to bring reusable bags and reduce their dependence on single-use bags of all types, both paper and plastic.
 A small fee for paper bags—coupled with a ban on plastic bags—is the most effective way to institute an ordinance.
 Most all other cities and counties that have recently passed bans have included the paper bag retail compensation component.
-The cost pass-through reimburses retailers for the costs of providing recycled paper checkout bags to their customers.
-All of the revenue from the retail compensation remains with the business establishment.
+The cost pass-through reimburses retailers for the costs of providing recycled paper checkout bags to their customers, providing educational materials for their customers, re educating their employees, and instituting line item in software.
+The entire retail compensation remains with the business establishment.
 The retail compensation is not a tax, none of it goes to the Town of Greenwich.

 Are reusable bags safe?
 Won’t they harbor germs?
 A 2010 study by Californians Against Waste shows that reusable bags have no more bacteria than other items you bring home from the store.
 Using common sense, washing your hands, and washing or wiping down bags when they get dirty, virtually eliminates any risk of illness.